Internet2 Timeline : The First 25 Years

 Research and education (R&E) networks in North America and Europe have joined forces to help facilitate and enable scientific collaboration–increasing bandwidth for transatlantic research and education to a record-breaking 740 gigabits per second.

 Howard Pfeffer Named Internet2 President and CEO

 Internet2 welcomed its third president and CEO, Howard Pfeffer, following an extensive CEO search process that began in October 2016 with the appointment of a special search committee by the Internet2 Board of Trustees.
-With over 30 years of experience in networking, systems and software engineering, Pfeffer.
-Howard came to Internet2 from Time Warner Cable, following at America Online and Road Runner.
+With over 30 years of experience in networking, systems and software engineering, Pfeffer came to Internet2 from Time Warner Cable, following numerous leadership roles at America Online and Road Runner.

 Internet2 Launches DDoS Mitigation to Benefit Thousands of Institutions Across the U.S. Research and Education Community